Bungogood/binly-api/README.md

 # Binly API

-[binly.co.uk](binly.co.uk) is a web app that allows a users to check thier bins.
+[http://binly.co.uk](binly.co.uk) is a web app that allows a users to check thier bins.
 Created using typescript express api which interfaces with a postgres database.

 ## Packages